-Environment - Encourage the conservation of natural resources (steep slopes, woodlands, wooded ravines, floodplains, etc.) as part of a subdivision's open space while utilizing the current PRD language.
+Conservation: Encourage the conservation of natural resources (steep slopes, existing woodlands, wooded ravines, floodplains, etc.) as part of a subdivision's open space while utilizing the current PRD language.

-Environment - Support the County Engineer by encouraging best practices for stormwater management and by encouraging development that preserves surface and groundwater quality.
+Stormwater: Support the County Engineer by encouraging best practices for stormwater management and by encouraging development that preserves surface and groundwater quality.